CharlesCNorton/Computer-Vision/YO-FLO/README.md

 1. **Select Model Path**: Choose a local directory containing the Florence model.
 2. **Download Model from HuggingFace**: Download and initialize the Florence-2-base-ft model from HuggingFace.
 3. **Set Class Name**: Specify the class name you want to detect (leave blank to show all detections).
-4. **Set Phrase**: Enter the phrase for grounding detection (e.g., 'a red car', 'a woman with a hat').
+4. **Set Phrase**: Enter the phrase for comprehension detection (e.g., 'a red car', 'a woman with a hat').
 5. **Toggle Beep on Detection**: Enable or disable the beep sound on detection.
 6. **Toggle Screenshot on Detection**: Enable or disable taking screenshots on detection.
 7. **Start Webcam Detection**: Begin real-time object detection using your webcam.